puppetlabs/puppet-docs/source/pe/3.7/r10k_yaml.md

 ###`postrun`

-An optional setting that causes r10k to run a command after deploying all your environments.
+An optional setting that causes r10k to run a command after deploying all of your environments.
 The command must be an array of strings that is used as a command line program and its arguments.
 You can't specify `postrun` more than one time in r10k.yaml.

 ~~~
 postrun: ['/usr/bin/curl', '-F', 'deploy=done', 'http://my-app.site/endpoint']